Putting your future in your hands

 Who we can support

 Ralph has now gone 61 weeks sober after turning to alcohol following a relationship breakdown, losing his job and leaving his family home in the process.
-After engaging brilliantly with our team he's now looking for independent accommodation through our Homes for Independent Living
+After engaging brilliantly with our team he's now looking for independent accommodation through our Homes service.

 We provide two types of homes that offer a wide variety of support:

 If you need lots of support, a hostel might be best.
-If you’re ready for less support a shared home might suit you better.
+If you’re ready for less support a HMO might suit you better.
 We’ll talk through your options with you to see what’s best for you.

 Our hostels